Uzo-presly/cyber_security_compliance_checker/README.md

 	c:\Users>cd c:\Users\mrs Water\Documents\python tools

-and presto! you should be ready to run scripts via CMD.
+and presto! you should be ready to run your scripts via CMD.
 Now go ahead to execute your python scripts

 example:

-	python win_event_log_analyzer.py
+	python users_permission_checker.py

+for windows-os users

+and

+	python3 users_permission_checker.py

+for linux-based users

-However make sure you already have python installed on your windows pc
+However windows-os users should make sure they already have python installed on their windows PCs

 	pip install pywin32